SaiKrishnaVoruganti86/readme-oxpo-api-wrapper/README.md

 ### Configuration
 Copy the provided .env file, and adjust it according to your environment.
 ### Building the container images
 We have several container images.
 Need to run the shell script files "1_build_kytos.sh" and "2_build_oxpos.sh" to build all container images.
-For running the scripts, do this in root directory:
+For running the scripts, from the project root directory, do:

 ```console
 $ ./1_build_kytos.sh